-Students receive information both via mail and email with orientation information.
+Students receive information via the mail on when to begin online orientation.
 This happens in two groups:

-Students who apply February 1: These students will receive an acceptance letter with information on orientation.
-Students can log into the online orientation and complete the modules.
-Once orientation is complete, students can schedule an advising appointment as early as March 20th.
+Students who apply February 1 - April 1: These students will receive their acceptance letter, with a reminder that orientation materials will be sent to them in early-April.
+Once received in April, students can log into the online orientation and complete the modules.